 - Treatment of Offenders Having Chronic Hepatitis C Infection.
 The BOP has nearly 20,000 offenders with hepatitis C virus (HCV) infection, most of whom have not had HCV treatment.
 In the past, the cost for a standard 48-week treatment regimen has been approximately \$6,600 per inmate.
 However, in 2014, new drugs were developed that allowed HCV to be essentially cured, but drove the cost of treatment up exponentially.
 The BOP treated 240 inmates in FY 2015 for a total cost of \$13.6 million, an average of \$57,000 per inmate.
 In FY 2016, the BOP treated 327 inmates for a cost of \$14 million, an average of \$43,000 per inmate.
-The BOP recently obtained voluntary price reductions for HCV medication, which may bring the average cost down to \$20,000 to \$25,000 per inmate for a 12 week treatment.
-The BOP has set a goal of treating 1,000 inmates in FY 2017. - Management of Offenders with Transgender Needs.
-Offenders who selfidentify as transgender are individually assessed for psychosocial and medical needs.
-Areas of concern include appropriate housing, clothing, grooming, showering, and access to gender-appropriate general store (commissary) items as well as targeted psychological and medical care.
-Transgender offenders may require individual counseling and emotional support.
-Medical care may include pharmaceutical interventions (e.g., cross-gender hormone therapy), hair removal and surgery (if individualized assessment indicates surgical intervention is applicable).
-BOP has approximately 200 self-identified transgender offenders, but this subpopulation is expected to grow in number and demand for resources. - Continuity of Care during Community Reintegration.
-The BOP Director charged all Divisions to develop programs and practices that reduce recidivism.
+In FY 2017, the BOP treated 904 inmates for a cost of \$28 million; an average cost of \$31,000 per inmate.
+New pan-genotypic medications have been approved for treatment, which will create more price competition within these medications.
+Additionally, the BOP recently obtained voluntary price reductions for these HCV medications, which may bring the average cost down to below \$16,000 per inmate for a 12-week treatment.
+The BOP approved treatment of 1,683 inmates at a cost of \$25 million.
+The BOP has expanded efforts to test and treat all inmates for HCV.
+The most recent update to hepatitis treatment guidance recommends treatment of all inmates testing positive for HCV.
+The BOP's treatment goal is 2,000 inmates for FY 2019 and 2,500 inmates for FY 2020. - Treatment of Offenders Having HIV Infection.
+The BOP has over 1,400 inmates being treated for HIV infection.
+The cost to provide these patients with antiretroviral medications is responsible for 28 percent to 30 percent of BOP medication expenditures, \$30.4M in FY 2016 and \$31.1M in FY 2017 and \$33.7M in FY 2018.
+The Department of Health and Human Services Panel of Antiretroviral Guidelines recommends that all patients with HIV infection receive antiretroviral therapy.
+Newer medications are continually being developed in order to provide treatment regimens with fewer side effects, a lower pill burden, and a higher barrier to developing viral resistance.
+The diversity of genotypes and resistance patterns along with rapidly changing treatment recommendation creates a challenge for the BOP to provide cost-effective care to this population.